ssriva1998/ssriva1998.github.io/about.md

 ### About Me

 I'm Siddhartha Srivastava, a fourth year undergraduate in the department of Mathematics and Scientific Computing.
+Here's my [LinkedIn profile](https://www.linkedin.com/in/siddhartha-srivastava-bba21114b/)

 ### This Blog